 Templates and examples listed under this category have all the special settings

 for grid snaps, line- and shape-linking, wizards, and other crucial attributes

-that make it easy to draw a flowchart.
+that make it easy to draw an org chart.

 You can start with an example that closely resembles your project or you can

 start with a blank page by choosing New Document.

 To choose a template, double-click on it.